Guide to the Different Types of Frequent Flyer Miles and Hotel Points (and Which You Should Collect!)

 Let’s jump in!

-The Most Common Types of Frequent Flyer Miles and Hotel Points in 2019
+The Most Common Types of Frequent Flyer Miles and Hotel Points

 There are 4 main categories of points: